How to Book the Sun Moon Lake to Alishan Bus (seat guaranteed!)

 See my similar guides to booking seats on the bus from Taichung to Sun Moon Lake and Chiayi to Alishan.

-Also see my guides to visiting Sun Moon Lake and Alishan.
+Also see my guides to visiting Sun Moon Lake, Hohocha tea center, Alishan, and how to book the Alishan Forest Railway.

 Alishan to Sun Moon Lake Bus Key Info